 password: secret

-This straightforward structure is one of the reasons YAML has become a go-to solution for configuration management.
+This straightforward structure is one of the reasons YAML has become a go-to solution for configuration management in tools like Kubernetes, Ansible, and Docker Compose.

 {